Bam Adebayo NBA Playoffs Player Props: Heat vs. Nuggets

-Bam Adebayo and the rest of the Miami Heat take on the Denver Nuggets in the NBA Playoffs on Sunday, at 8:00 PM ET.
+Bam Adebayo and the rest of the Miami Heat take the court versus the Denver Nuggets in the NBA Playoffs on Wednesday, at 8:30 PM ET.

-With prop bets available for Adebayo, let's look at some stats and trends to assist you in making good picks.
+Let's look at Adebayo's prop bets, and some stats and trends to help you select good wagers.

 Bam Adebayo Prop Bets vs. the Nuggets